jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

 In production environments, they should be stored in a secured way.

 The simulator saves the connection string in the `devicesettings.json` file.
-It is persisted in clear for develoment purposes but keep in mind this data should be protected more securely in production environments.
+It is persisted in clear for development purposes but keep in mind this data should be protected more securely in production environments.

 ```json
 {